Stage one: Deadline for applications and references

 Stage three: Interview

-Selected applicants are interviewed by the subject Heads of Department in each of their chosen subjects.
+Selected applicants are interviewed by the subject Heads of Department or senior teaching staff in each of their chosen subjects.
 Interviews take place at St Paul’s on a Saturday toward the end of November.
 No exceptions can be made to the date or location of the interview.

 Candidates wishing to: